Insights Article

 To be flexible, with buildings that can easily change function, scaled up and down, moved and reused, is a way to meet the changing and unpredictable needs of the future.
 A newly released report by Adapteo and BSK Arkitekter proposes that municipalities should allocate about 10-20 per cent of the complete detailed plan to flexible solutions.
 Buildings should be able to go from function as, for example, preschool to older people’s homes, and a parking space should be able to become a schoolyard and vice versa.

+Flexibility in future urban development...
 Theoretically, it sounds fantastic with many flexible solutions in a city, there is no intrinsic value in saying “this should be a preschool forever”.
 Perhaps flexibility should be focused on community properties so that activities can shift between nursing homes and preschools.

 According to the government’s goal, the construction and real estate sector accounts for one-fifth of Sweden’s emissions and will be climate neutral by 2045.
-What would you say are the industry’s biggest challenges in getting there?

-My opinion is that there has been a lot of focus on reducing energy use in the operation of the building.
+Fagerlund replied: My opinion is that there has been a lot of focus on reducing energy use in the operation of the building.
 But a large majority of emissions are about the production of the material, the construction of the buildings and transport to and from them.
 We need to get away from fossil fuels and get a climate-neutral production.
 When it comes to transportation, I don’t think electric cars are the whole solution, they take up as much space from pedestrians and cyclists as other cars.
 We need to change the way we move and create solutions to encourage walking, cycling and public transport.

-One of the high-profile projects in Solna’s ongoing urban development is Cederhusen, built-in Hagastaden.
+He continued: One of the high-profile projects in Solna’s ongoing urban development is Cederhusen, built-in Hagastaden.
 It is Sweden’s largest wooden house block and is marketed as a sustainable alternative precisely because of the choice of materials in wood.
 We also see a resurgence for wooden houses, not infrequently arguing that concrete and steel produce more significant carbon dioxide emissions.

 It’s interesting that more materials are becoming climate neutral now.
 Soon there will also be demands to show how much climate footprint a building makes.
 The fact that we’re on our way there is great.